Kahsolt/YouroQNet/README.md

 => find thesis of related work in [ref/init_thesis.cmd](ref/init_thesis.cmd)
 => find implementations of related work in [repo/init_repos.cmd](repo/init_repos.cmd)

 ### Citation

-If you find our work useful, please give a star ⭐ and cite us~ 😃
+If you find this work useful, please give a star ⭐ and cite~ 😃

 ```
 @misc{kahsolt2023,